A secular humanist podcast about Secular Grace after deconstruction and deconversion.

 The podcast takes an honest look at stories of faith transition from a life-altering faith, to doubt and deconstruction, to deconversion, and finally, to a thriving graceful life post-deconversion.

-Sara: Deconversion Anonymous – Graceful Atheist Podcast
+Seth: Deconversion Anonymous – Graceful Atheist Podcast

 Premise of the Podcast